 He says Hussle was the first person to ever pay him for his art.

-Members of the Eritrean-American community in Los Angeles also came out to pay respects to Hussle, who is both African-American and Eritrean.
+Members of the Eritrean-American community in Los Angeles also came to pay respects to Hussle, who was both African-American and Eritrean.
 Many brought flags with them, donning bright green, gold and red, which they proudly displayed inside the STAPLES Center.

-“Nipsey represents the Africans here who have suffered for 400 years but he never gives up,” said Robel Afewerki, who says he attends the same Eritrean church as Hussle’s father, Dawit Asghedom.
+“Nipsey represents the Africans here who have suffered for 400 years but he never gives up,” said Robel Afewerki, who attended the same Eritrean church as Hussle’s father, Dawit Asghedom.

 Holding up a small printout of Hussle’s photo with an inscription written in the Eritrean language of Tigrinya, Afewerki explained why the rapper was seen as a prophet.

 “What Los Angeles need[s] is Nipsey,” said Afewerki.
 “What we were missing was somebody who can bring everybody young and old, past and future.
 It’s sad that we have lost but we have gained a million Nipsey’s today.”